 \section{Introduction}

 Video classification attracts increasing research interest, given its numerous applications.
-Extracting features characteristic to the movement in the scene is essential in tasks which are required in applications from video surveillance to video summarization, or when attributing the movement of an actor in a movie.
-We can identify two categories of approaches: using hand-crafted features, and based on deep learning.
+Extracting features characteristic to the movement in the scene is essential for applications from video surveillance to video summarization.
+We can identify two categories of approaches: hand-crafted feature representation methods, and deep learning-based feature methods.

 Hand-crafted features, such as 3D histograms of gradients \cite{klaser2008spatio}, scale-invariant spatio-temporal interest points \cite{laptev2005space,willems2008efficient} dense trajectories \cite{wang2013action} as well as the dynamics of change in movement and location \cite{GroupAction2018}, have been used in various video tasks.
 Bilen {\em et al.} \cite{bilen2017action} proposed dynamic images that summarize spatio-temporal information of a video clip into a single image which preserves the semantics of the scene in a compact format.